jeftegoes/AwsOverview/Database/Amazon Aurora.md

 - Automated Patching with Zero Downtime.
 - Advanced Monitoring.
 - Routine Maintenance.
-- Backtrack: restore data at any point of time without using backups.
+- **Backtrack:** Restore data at any point of time without using backups.

-# 7. Aurora Security
+# 9. Aurora Security

 - Similar to RDS because uses the same engines.
 - Encryption at rest using KMS.